 That notion goes for most charity work overseas, to be frank.
 For instance, how well can you build a house or a school, if you have zero training?
 In fact, it would probably be more productive to pay local labourers to do the job – you would then be creating jobs, and in theory, more stable buildings.
 Just a thought.

 On a more positive note, the house we (the volunteers) are staying in is really cool.
-It has multiple bedrooms with almost every bunk taken, basic furniture and a spacious living room area – thus, it was very easy to make friends early on.
+It has multiple bedrooms, basic furniture, and a spacious living room area – it was very easy to make friends early on.
 There is also a board placed in the main room with all the locations that require help, and from there, you simply just select whichever program best suits you.
 Obviously, for myself it was a teaching gig.

 He reacts to increased volume too, picture the scene – a game of cards is getting nail-bitingly close, each hand results in a slightly giddier response than the last.
 When all of a sudden, you once again see those two beady eyes looking in from the window.
 It can be scary as hell, man.